Why Grow Microgreens?

 - Cover seed trays with a blackout cover for 3-5 days

 - Bottom water (1/2 cup) twice a day once roots emerge.

 I grow microgreens on 10”x 20” trays.
 I use Coco Bliss Premium Coconut Coir Pith as the medium.
 I put organic liquid fertilizer in the water once roots appear.
 My thermostat is set at 55 degrees in my Sunglo Greenhouse.
 I feel very fortunate that my Sunglo retains heat and my heater only kicks on in the late evening.
 It usually shuts off once the sun pops out in the morning, so I am not wasting money on heating.

 Sunglo Greenhouses were designed by two Boeing engineers to create a dependable all-weather backyard greenhouse that I can confidently use in all four seasons, especially winter.
 The Sunglo Greenhouses is covered with two layers of acrylic (1.375″ thick) a smooth outer layer and an inner corrugated layer which provides maximum light dispersion across every part of my greenhouse.
 With this feature, I do not need to use grow lights once the microgreens emerge.

-If you have questions regarding our Sunglo Greenhouses or want to speak with a Sunglo Owner who has experience growing microgreens please contact us at 720-443-6711.
+If you have questions regarding our Sunglo Greenhouse Kits or want to speak with a Sunglo Owner who has experience growing microgreens please contact us at 720-443-6711.